Year Joined MKLM: 2014

 In Tacopaya, people live so spread out throughout the hills that walking to school at the central part of the community can take sometimes up to three to five hours.
 For this reason, the local Catholic church built a boarding school in order to give the local youth a real chance to study on a daily basis.

-Juan teaches computer classes, coaches sports teams, leads critical thinking workshops, a faith youth group, life skills workshops and programs and mentors and accompanies his students.
-He uses Popular Dialogue and Integral Pedagogies’ popular education methods, including games and recreational activities.
+Juan teaches computer, auto mechanics and baking classes.
+He also coaches sports teams, leads a faith youth group, and mentors and accompanies his students.
+He uses Popular Dialogue and Integral Pedagogies’ popular education methods, including hands-on, games and recreational activities.
 He believes that developing each person’s critical thinking ability is the most important step toward achieving sustainable change.

 “Living and sharing life with the people here is such a privilege,” Juan says about his life and work in Tacopaya.
 “Our very different life journeys meet in this place and time to enrich us all in a grace-filled way.
 For me, being a Maryknoll Lay Missioner is to have my heart open, to be transformed by the community I live and work with, which continuously transforms me into a more compassionate person.
 And it is my hope that the people I have the privilege to work with are inspired to search and follow their own personal journey.”

 On his motorcycle pilgrimage, he said, “I was blessed to meet people with great hearts, each of them leaving a footprint on mine.
-Experiencing first-hand these different cultures and traditions has broadened my sense of spirituality, religion, and belonging.
-It has helped me be more open to different cultures and become more multi-cultural.
-At the same time it has strengthened even further my will to spend my life serving others.”
+Experiencing first-hand these different cultures and traditions has broadened my sense of spirituality, religion and belonging.
+It has helped me be more open to different cultures and seeing their daily struggles has strengthened even further my will to spend my life serving others.”